the big world

 In October 1939 the Government launched 'The Dig for Victory' campaign.
 People were urged to use gardens and every spare piece of land, such as parks, golf clubs and tennis courts, to grow vegetables.

-Even the moat at the Tower of London was used to grow vegetables.
+The Tower of London was used to grow vegetables to promote the dig for victory.

 Even the moat at the Tower of London was used to grow vegetables.
 Victory gardens were growing their own food in very tight compact spaces as a response to food shortages due to the wartime restrictions on food imports.